Kerala Varma Pazhassi Raja (film): Plot

-From there, he begins a guerrilla battles against the company.
+From there, he begins guerrilla battles against the company.
 He is supported by his army chief Edachena Kunkan and his brother-in-law Kaitheri Ambu.
 In the guerrilla battle-front, Pazhassi Raja uses the expertise of Thalakkal Chandu, a Kurichya soldier, and Chandu's fiancée Neeli.

 During the initial phases of the battle, the Company loses many men and much money.
 This compels them to make a peace treaty with Pazhassi Raja.
 Raja agrees, hoping that this move will bring peace to the area and his people.
 However, the conditions of the treaty are never observed by the company.
 This prompts Raja to start the battle again.
 Similarly, Dora leaves Thomas Baber for England, having learned the betrayal done by the company to the Raja and despite her objection to the hanging of a father and son, who refused to reveal the location of the Raja to the company.
 He forms useful alliances with many rulers and powerful families in the nearby places like Unni Mootha and his men.

 Pazhassi Raja and his army successfully restart the battle.
 But the Company use heavily armed forces against him and succeed in luring many tribal leaders.
 This leads to the capture and subsequent hanging of Thalakkal Chandu as he was cheated by a tribal head.

 The Company started hunting for Pazhassi and his army chief Edachena Kunkan.
 In a bloody fight, Edachena Kunkan kills Pazhayamveedan Chandhu.
 But he is surrounded by the company.
 Instead of surrendering before them, he commits suicide.
 This makes Raja's army weaker.
 But Pazhassi Raja, even though knowing that he is going to die, goes for a last fight against the company.
 After a glorious fight, Pazhassi Raja is killed by the company.
 The film ends with the assistant collector Thomas Baber placing the body of the Raja in a litter and his famous words: "He was our enemy.
 But he was a great warrior, a great man and we honour him."
 The Company officers respond by saluting the corpse of the Raja and acting as Pall-bearers.